-Due to the Coronavirus pandemic please note that Royal Mail deliveries are experiencing delays.
+Due to the Coronavirus pandemic please note that Royal Mail deliveries are experiencing some delays.
 Orders over £40 will be shipped with tracking numbers.
-Orders over £75 will be shipped by Courier and should arrive within one to two working days from dispatch.

 First - a little background on our two primary school products with a legion of children and adult fans in the UK, USA and around the world: You are a Social Detective! and Superflex® A Superhero Social Thinking Curriculum.